mattwatsoncodes/restrict-content-by-role/README.md

 # Restrict Content by Role

-Restrict users with certain User Roles from accessing certain pages and sub-pages within the WordPress Dashboard (WP Admin).
+Restrict users with certain User Roles from accessing certain peices of content and sub content within the WordPress Dashboard (WP Admin).

 ## About

-If you have a WordPress website with multiple users and several User Roles defined, and you wish to prevent certain User Roles from accessing certain pages (and sub-pages) within `wp-admin`, then this plugin is for you.
+If you have a WordPress website with multiple users and several User Roles defined, and you wish to prevent certain User Roles from accessing certain peices of contetn (and sub-content) within `wp-admin`, then this plugin is for you.

 The plugin provides the following functionality:

-- An options screen, that lets you:
+- WIP
- -
+ - WIP

 ## Installation